-With the average 30-year mortgage rate still holding north of 6.5%, the 3-4% mortgage rates of the last few years look like they’ll be gone for the foreseeable future.
+With the average 30-year mortgage rate still holding north of 6.5% (and actually rising in the last few weeks), the 3-4% mortgage rates of the last few years look like they’ll be gone for the foreseeable future.
 Assuming you were lucky enough to lock in those rates, what other options are available to save money over the life of your mortgage?

 One option is to make additional principal payments.
 Just making two extra mortgage payments a year can save you tens of thousands of dollars and cut years off your loan.